ntaurich/GameOfLife_ntaurich/README.txt

+/*
+Explaination:
-/* the game is played on a rectangular grid of cells, so hat each cell has eight neighbors (adjacent cells).
+the game is played on a rectangular grid of cells, so hat each cell has eight neighbors (adjacent cells).
 Each cell is either occupied by an organism or not.
 A pattern of occupied and unoccupied cells in a grid is called a generation.
 THe rules for deriving a new generation from the previous generation are these: